-Apple Salad with a Creamy Yogurt & Pudding Dressing: A quick dessert or side dish idea, full of fruit that easy to make for a potluck or to keep on hand for guests visiting.
+Apple Salad with Fruit: A quick dessert or side dish idea, full of fruit that easy to make for a potluck or to keep on hand for guests visiting.

 Whether you’re looking for an apple salad dessert like this one, or if you’re looking for a lettuce salad that contains apples… then you’re in luck!
 Scroll down to get this dessert-like apple salad recipe, or visit the 25 apple salad recipes that I gathered for you that includes everything from lettuce salads with apples, to more dessert style apple salad recipes!

 Then, if you’re feeling like a total salad fan right now, you’ll want to make sure that you visit the best salad recipes here on the blog!

 I’m a sucker for a dessert that’s full of chocolate, and I typically bypass pies, ice creams and fruit salads at any gathering I attend, but I must say… I fell in love with this dessert idea.

 I’m also going to go out on a limb here and say that I’d even try to squeeze in this apple salad as a side dish idea.

 Yes, it has pudding in it… but the fruit, nuts, and yogurt are sometimes side items, right?